-- 3.5 The Director shall appoint principals from this Final Pool of candidates as appropriate vacancies become available. - 3.6 The Director is delegated authority to recruit and select all division-based and school-based personnel except those outlined in Guidelines 2 & 3 above. - 3.7 All recruitment and selection processes will respect current collective bargaining agreements, applicable Board policies and relevant legislation and regulations. - 4.
-The Board reserves authority relative to the following: - 4.1 Approval of all template contracts and any changes to such template contracts for non-unionized employees. - 4.2 Board approval is required for all out of scope employee terminations. - 4.3 The Board delegates to the Director authority to approve in exceptional circumstances short term contracts of employment (less than a full school year) for retired staff.
+- 3.5 The Director shall appoint principals from this Final Pool of candidates as appropriate vacancies become available. - 3.6 The Director is delegated authority to recruit and select all division-based and school-based personnel except those outlined in Guidelines 2, 3 and 4. - 3.7 All recruitment and selection processes will respect current collective bargaining agreements, applicable Board policies and relevant legislation and regulations. - 4.
+The Director is delegated responsibility for the recruitment of vice-principals.
+The Board and Director share responsibility for the selection of vice-principals. - 4.1 Vice-principal selection committees shall be comprised of Board-appointed trustee(s), the Director and senior administration determined by the Director. - 4.2 Positions will be open to external candidates as well as internal and positions will be advertised at a minimum on the Division website and filled through an open competition unless Board approval is granted to the contrary. - 4.3 The Director shall establish an Initial Pool of potential candidates. - 4.4 The Selection Committee shall interview those candidates they deem appropriate in order to establish a suitable Final Pool of potential vice-principals. - 4.5 The Director shall appoint vice-principals from this Final Pool of candidates as appropriate vacancies become available. - 4.6 The Director is delegated authority to recruit and select all division-based and school-based personnel except those outlined in Guidelines 2 & 3 above. - 4.7 All recruitment and selection processes will respect current collective bargaining agreements, applicable Board policies and relevant legislation and regulations. - 5.
+The Board reserves authority relative to the following: - 5.1 Approval of all template contracts and any changes to such template contracts for non-unionized employees. - 5.2 Board approval is required for all out of scope employee terminations. - 5.3 The Board delegates to the Director authority to approve in exceptional circumstances short term contracts of employment (less than a full school year) for retired staff.
 For contracts of one full year or longer, Board approval is required.
 In no instance may such an individual be offered a continuous contract.
-All such contracts whether short or long term must be term contracts. - 4.4 The creation or elimination of any central office positions requires the prior approval of the Board. - 5.
+All such contracts whether short or long term must be term contracts. - 5.4 The creation or elimination of any central office positions requires the prior approval of the Board. - 6.
 All offers of employment shall be conditional on the successful applicant providing a criminal record check and vulnerable sector check that are acceptable to the Director.
 Additionally, the Director may require documentation certifying that the candidate is medically fit for the position.